LibreCAD/docs/guides/annotate.rst

     :stub-columns: 0
     :class: table-fix-width

-    Type", "Description"
+    "Type", "Description"
-    "Aligned", "Parallel to a line."
+    "Aligned", "Places the dimension parallel to a line between the two endpoints of the dimension."
-    "Linear", "Distance between two points from any angle of interest.
-The default is 0 (horizontal) and is changed via ”Tool Options” toolbar."
+    "Linear", "Dimension between two points from any angle of interest.
+The default is 0 (horizontal) and is changed via **Tool Options** toolbar."
-    "Horizontal", "Horizontal distance between two points."
+    "Horizontal", "Horizontal Dimension between two points."
-    "Vertical", "Vertical distance between two points."
+    "Vertical", "Vertical Dimension between two points."
     "Radial", "Radius of an arc."
     "Diametric", "Diameter of a circle."
     "Angular", "Angle between two lines or linear parts of objects."